-Poor Unsatisfactory Adequate Very good Excellent 60 70 80 90 100 How well you define (and defend) your problem for us to understand An attempt is made to describe a problem, but there is very good reason to believe that it's not a problem in the first place.
-An attempt is made to describe a problem, but it's not a believeable problem. it's not clear who has this problem or why; or the team has not shown any evidence that this is possibly a valuable or very clearly described by the team; or the team has described the problem well but it's not clear that it's a valuable or lucrative problem to solve.
-The problem is clearly described, and we can easily see who has this problem and why.
+Poor Unsatisfactory Adequate Very good Excellent 60 70 80 90 100 How well you define (and defend) your problem for us to understand reason to believe that it's not a An attempt is made to describe a problem, but it's not a believeable problem. has not shown any evidence that this is possibly a valuable or very clearly described by the team; or the team has described the problem well but it's not clear that it's a valuable or lucrative problem The problem is clearly described, and we can easily see who has this problem and why.
 It is easy and straightforward to see how the problem is a valuable (or lucrative) one to solve.
 (The team likely showed statistics to defend themselves.)
 How well you describe (and defend) your team's intended solution The solution that the team presents already exists in their target market.
-The solution that the team presents is clearly an inferior one compared to obvious alternatives; or there is a clear misalignment between the solution and the problem that it is supposed to address. not clear yet how the solution can be designed, given technological constraints; or the team has not defended at all how this is possibly a valuable by the team; or the team has described the solution well but it's highly debatable that it's a valuable The nature of a solution is clearly described, including the features of the product/service that will address the problem.
+The solution that the team presents is clearly an inferior one compared to obvious alternatives; or there is a clear misalignment between the solution and the problem that it is supposed to address. not clear yet how the solution can be designed, given technological constraints; or the team has not defended at all how this is possibly a valuable The nature of the solution is easy to see, but not very clearly described by the team; or the team has described the solution well but it's highly debatable that it's a valuable or lucrative solution even if implemented well.
+The nature of a solution is clearly described, including the features of the product/service that will address the problem.
 It is easy and straightforward to see how the solution is one that can generate significant revenue.
 How well you describe your team's intended business model?
 The team has not identified any sources/strategies for generating revenue; and they also have not identified or revealed any of the key activities required to sustain the business model.
-The team has not identified any sources/strategies for generating revenue. major sources/strategies for generating revenue; or they make no mention of critical key activities sources/strategies are not convincing; or they only have advertising revenue; or they have not convincingly identified the The team has identified major sources and strategies for generating revenue (and their defense is convincing), and also identified the key activities (i.e. design, marketing, customer service) required to sustain the business model.
+The team has not identified any sources/strategies for generating revenue.
+The team has not identified any major sources/strategies for generating revenue; or they make no mention of critical key activities The team has identified some major sources/strategies for generating revenue, but these sources/strategies are not convincing; or they only have advertising revenue; or they have not convincingly identified the critical key activities.
+The team has identified major sources and strategies for generating revenue (and their defense is convincing), and also identified the key activities (i.e. design, marketing, customer service) required to sustain the business model.
 The quality of the PPT itself The PPT is not written and designed to reflect the presentation pitch.
 The PPT contents barely relate to the presentation pitch.
 The PPT is not well-written, or makes the audience feel lost during the presentation.
 The PPT is moderately well-written, but includes some grammar errors; and the order of the PPT slides adds some confusion to the presentation.
 The PPT is clearly written and is easy for the audience to follow.